Sulagna-pradhan/University-Ranking/README.md

 The `index.html` file is a basic webpage that fetches the university ranking data from the server.
 It uses JavaScript to fetch the data and display it in an HTML table.

-The table will list the following columns:
+The table lists the following columns:

 - **University**: Name of the university.
 - **Country**: The country where the university is located.